Killing Addiction: 2006-

 Early 2016 saw a return to studio work, which led to the release of the Shores of Oblivion four-song EP, by Xtreem Music, also licensed for a vinyl edition by Inverse Dogma Records.
 Founding member/guitarist Chad Bailey died on September 25, before the official release date of Shores of Oblivion.
 His absence left a personal and creative void as the remaining members moved forward together.
-Shores of Oblivion drew much praise from press and fans being named among the Best of 2016 by the well-known YouTube channel Infidel Amsterdam, and being voted Best EP of 2016 at Metal-Rules.com.
+Shores of Oblivion ranked well at Metal-Archives and was named among the Best of 2016 by the well-known YouTube channel Infidel Amsterdam, and being voted Best EP of 2016 at Metal-Rules.com.

 In November, 2016, ex Brutal Enemy and Magpits guitarist Mike Serden joined to help keep the band moving forward.
 A re-issue of Omega Factor was released by Xtreem Music on March 9, 2018 - the 25th anniversary date of the original release in 1993.

 The band's third album, and first studio album in 11 years, Mind of a New God was released on June 1, 2021.